CitrineInformatics/gemd-docs/docs/specification/value-types.md

 ## Real Values

-Two common distributions are supported: normal (i.e. Gaussian) and uniform.
+Two common distributions are supported: normal (i.e., Gaussian) and uniform.
 In cases when there is no distributional information, the "nominal" value type can be used to specify the expected value.